My Cat Ate Lotion What Should I Do?

 Lotions Meant for Human Use

-Some lotions are also used to deliver medication to the skin.
+Some lotions are used to deliver medication to the skin.
 For instance, corticosteroid creams (similar to lotion) are used to treat allergic skin reactions and other skin conditions.
 Other types of lotions may deliver antibiotics to wounds on the skin.

 Can lotions make cats sick?
 Can lotion make your cat sick?